All Episodes

 You're right.

-So am I against forever wars and with military technology I don't think they're ever going to be fought the same way again.
+And with military technology, I don't think they're ever going to be fought the same way again.

 Any military effort has risk associated with it.

-They've been firing him to s heavily civilian areas populated civilian areas like Tel Aviv and they have sworn to wipe Israel off the map and the United States off the map.
+They've been firing into heavily civilian areas, populated civilian areas like Tel Aviv, and they have sworn to wipe Israel off the map and the United States off the map.

 They have made these threats repeatedly.

-But it's also the same Donald Trump that wiped out the caliphate, the same Donald Trump that took out Baghdadian associates.
+But it's also the same Donald Trump that wiped out the Caliphate, the same Donald Trump that took out Baghdadi and associates.

 I'm not sure how some are saying that the MAGA movement is an isolationist movement, which means no involvement at all.